CiscoSecurity/sxo-05-security-workflows/docs/workflows/0004-microsoft-cdo-group-update.md

 {: .label }
 </div>

 Microsoft provides a JSON-formatted feed of their networks and domains for their various cloud services.
-This workflow fetches that JSON, filters it, compares it to an existing network group in Cisco Defense Orchestrator, and then updates group as needed.
+This workflow fetches that JSON, filters it, compares it to an existing network object group in Cisco Defense Orchestrator, and then updates the group as needed.

 [<i class="fab fa-github mr-1"></i> Workflow Folder]({{ site.github.repository_url }}/tree/Main/Workflows/0004-MicrosoftOnline-CDOGroupUpdate__definition_workflow_01FTPWFQOJ7TE3SJcsVpnuC4e8ZEEReN1iF){: .btn-cisco-sky-blue .mr-2 } [JSON]({{ site.github.repository_url }}/tree/Main/Workflows/0004-MicrosoftOnline-CDOGroupUpdate__definition_workflow_01FTPWFQOJ7TE3SJcsVpnuC4e8ZEEReN1iF/definition_workflow_01FTPWFQOJ7TE3SJcsVpnuC4e8ZEEReN1iF.json){: .btn-cisco-outline }

 ---

 ## Requirements
-* Access to an instance of Cisco Defense Orchestrator (CDO)
+* Access to Cisco Defense Orchestrator (CDO)
+* A CDO API token (Can be generated on your [CDO settings page](https://www.defenseorchestrator.com/settings))

 ---